Day 61 (7/31/14): Anacortes, WA | Spokane, WA

 Day 64 (8/3/14): Glacier National Park | West Glacier, MT

-We reserved today for Glacier National Park, and it’s a good thing we did because we spent the entire day at the park.
+We reserved today for Glacier National Park, and it’s a good thing we did because we spent the entire day there!
 There was so much to see!
-There are no words to accurately describe the pure beauty of Glacier National Park.
+You absolutely must go to Glacier if you haven’t been yet!
+There are no words to accurately describe the pure beauty of the Park.
+Take an RV with a National Park RV Rental to explore all that Glacier NP and Montana have to offer.
 To be honest, I wasn’t really a fan of Montana until Glacier National Park.
 Montana, you’ve won me over!
 Also, Montana has been the first place so far to match up with my idea of it.
 The landscape of most states have been completely different from what I imagined them to be, but Montana was true to my imagination.

 We continued driving and passed through the quaint town of Kalispell.
 After entering Glacier National Park at the Apgar Visitor Center, we were driving next to Lake McDonald.
 There wasn’t a good view of the lake from the road as the roadside was heavily wooded.
 We weren’t too impressed initially but decided to pull over anyway to try to get a better close-up view of the lake.
 Thank goodness we did!
 Once we reached the shoreline of the lake, we were astonished at how crystal clear the water was!
 We could see every single pebble in the lake!